-Professional development course for child psychotherapist service supervisors (CPD37)
+Professional development for child psychotherapist service supervisors (CPD37)

 This course is for qualified child and adolescent psychotherapists, usually band 8a or above, who are responsible for the work of a child psychotherapist in doctoral training in their service.